shubhanshu24510/Task-Reminder/README.md

 </p>

 <p align="center">
-Stay on top of your daily tasks with **Task Manager App**, a sleek and efficient productivity tool crafted using **Kotlin** and **Jetpack Compose**.
-Whether you're online or offline, this app is designed to help you organize, track, and complete tasks effortlessly while enjoying a vibrant and modern user experience.</p>
+**Task Manager** is a sleek and powerful task management app designed to help you stay organized and productive.
+Built with a modern Android architecture and a focus on performance, usability, and customization, TaskFlow offers a smooth and intuitive user experience.</p>

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e1769fd7-c4df-4f29-8779-878542dbc619"/>